nainarazz/nainacodes.com-old/content/posts/test-driven-development-with-react-testing-library/test-driven-development-with-react-testing-library.md

 If you run the test, it should all pass.
 The app should also work properly in the browser.

-Here is our App.js file.
+Here is our new App.js file.

 ```jsx filename=src/App.js
 import React, { useState, useEffect } from 'react';